Introduction

 Disc Ploughs

-The ploughing depth of a disc plough is related to the diameter of the discs.
-Typically, the ploughing depth is about one-fourth to one-fifth of the disc diameter, allowing for efficient soil penetration and digging.
+The tilling depth of a disk plow is related to the diameter of its disks.
+Generally, the tilling depth of a disk plow is one-fourth to one-fifth of the disk diameter, allowing for efficient soil penetration and excavation.

 Disc Harrows

-The harrowing depth of a disc harrow is usually related to its weight and the angle of the discs.
-Adding weight to the harrow and increasing the disc angle can both help increase the depth of soil penetration.
+The tilling depth of a disk harrow is usually related to its weight and the deflection angle of its blades.
+Increasing the counterweight of the disk harrow or enlarging the deflection angle can both enhance its soil penetration depth.

 Soil Impact